USA Soccer Betting Guide For 2026

 Small Spreads

-Yes, they have have point spreads in soccer, they're just relatively small and will not be available for all match-ups.
+Yes, they have point spreads in soccer, they're just relatively small and will not be available for all match-ups.
 With a sport like football or basketball, you're going to see a point spread for every single game.
-Broncos +5, Heat -7, etc. With soccer, these lines a lot smaller and are certainly a lot more hit or miss in how they come out.
+Broncos +5, Heat -7, etc. With soccer, these lines are a lot smaller and are certainly a lot more hit or miss in how they come out.

 For example, you may see a line like Arsenal -1.5, or Man U -2, but don't expect to see anything much higher than that.
 Soccer is a relatively low-scoring game, and it's not unusual at all for a match to end in a 0-0 tie.
 So to the extent you do find point spreads, they're not spread out very far at all.